w3c/wai-tutorials/source/forms/labels.html.erb.md

 #### Using aria-label
 {:.ap}

-By using `aria-label`, the code can be simplified with the same outcome as above all users.
-It is however less flexible if the labels need to be shown or hidden depending on the screen size, for example.
+The code can be simplified by using `aria-label`, with the same outcome as above.
+It is however less flexible, for example, if the labels need to be shown or hidden depending on the screen size.

 {::nomarkdown}
 <%= code_start %>